If you are single, but would rather not be, I am sure you have given significant thought about why. I know what you’re thinking:

 Here are 10 things I have personally witnessed my single clients and friends do that keep them single.
 Are you guilty too?

 1) You Hold On to Someone Who Isn’t Available

 There are many reasons someone may not be available to date.
 Is he separated or married?
 Perhaps he is living with his girlfriend?
 If you hold on to such a person, fully knowing you are shared with someone else, you illustrate the lowest form of self-love and that won’t get you where you want to go.

-2) You Don’t Believe Him When He Tells You the Truth
+2) You Don’t Believe Them When They Tell You the Truth

 3) Being a Toxic Date

 Toxic dates are the ones who complain all the time.
 They are the ones who always blame you.
 They may always turn things around to make it someone else’s fault.
 They overreact to bad events.
 If all of this sounds familiar, “they” could be you.
 Toxic people are a huge energy drain.
 No matter how outwardly attractive or successful someone is, toxicity just ain’t sexy.

 If you truly think you are destined to live life alone or you are of the thought that Michelle Obama married the “last good man on earth,” you’ll be right.
 Why?
 Because our belief is our reality.

 My favorite question to ask prospective clients is: “How many dates have you gone on in the last two years?”
 Most answer “zero.”
 (FYI – The average single in the U.S. has not been on one date in the last two years).
 Then my second question is always, “Are you happy with your number?”
 Most say no. My final question is always, “What are you doing differently to change it?”
 Most say “nothing.”
 The bottom line is that in every aspect of our life (dating included) we can’t do the same old thing and expect different results.